-6. Paper Setting, Evaluation of Answer Scripts, Marks and Assessment a) Paper setting and Evaluation of the Answer Scripts shall be done as per the procedures laid down by the Academic Council of the College from time to time.
+- a) Paper setting and Evaluation of the Answer Scripts shall be done as per the procedures laid down by the Academic Council of the College from time to time. - b) The following is the division of marks between internal and external evaluations.

 S. No Components Internal External Tota

-Evaluation Evaluation 1
+Evaluation Evaluation l

 1 Theory 40 60 100

 2 Practical 40 60 100

 3 Mini Project 100 100

 4 Dissertation 50 50 100